hapax/hapax.github.io/assets/simple-physics.md

 Imagine an atom jiggling around randomly in a hot gas.
 On average, it will travel some distance $\ell$ between collisions.
-Surprisingly, after $n$ collisions, the approximate distance $d$ from its origin is proportional to the *square root* of the number of steps:
+Surprisingly, after $n$ collisions, the approximate distance $d$ from where it started is proportional to the *square root* of the number of steps:

 $$
 d \sim \ell \sqrt{n}.